effector/effector/documentation/src/content/docs/en/api/effector/fork.md

 ### Set initial state for store and change handler for effect

-This is an example of test, which ensures that after a request to the server, the value of `$friends` is filled
+This is an example of test, which ensures that after a request to the server, the value of `$friends` is filled.

 ```ts
 import { createEffect, createStore, fork, allSettled } from "effector";